Opening Day is Thursday.

-Here is MLB.com’s first look in 2021 at the Phillies’ projected Opening Day roster:
+Here is MLB.com’s latest shot at the Phillies’ projected Opening Day roster:

 First base (1): Rhys Hoskins